lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 `setStonks` **does not** enforce that no Stonks order is in flight: it sweeps an expired tracked order back to the previous Stonks, but a still-live order survives the switch and is **abandoned**, emitting `OrderAbandoned`.
 Anyone may call its `recoverTokenFrom` after expiry to return the stETH to the previous Stonks.
 Operationally, allocation should be paused and any live order recovered before switching modes.

 This LIP originally proposed deploying NEST in LP mode as the initial operating configuration.
-Since then, further review surfaced reasons to defer launch-day liquidity provisioning, so NEST launches in **treasury-only mode**.
-LP mode stays fully deployed and can be enabled by a subsequent DAO vote without redeploying any contracts.
+Further review surfaced reasons to defer launch-day liquidity provisioning, so NEST was released in **treasury-only mode**.
+LP mode is fully deployed and can be enabled by a subsequent DAO vote without redeploying any contracts.

 ### New Contracts